| | |

 Baked Southwest Buttermilk Chicken Thighs

-I adapted this recipe from one I found on Picky Palate.
-I mixed my own version of spices for the dry rub and used chicken thighs instead of chicken breasts.
-I love Southwestern flavors and I thought baking the chicken with buttermilk was an interesting idea.
-The chicken turned out absolutely amazing.
-It was moist, tender, and so flavorful.
-We all loved the combination of spices with the buttermilk sauce and topping the chicken with a lot of fresh cilantro really made the flavors pop.
-We gobbled up every single bite of this chicken and we all thought it was delicious.
-I paired this dish with Zucchini and Tomato Sauté with Cotija Cheese and Cilantro and Roasted Corn on the Cob for a delicious and healthy meal.
+I adapted this baked Southwest buttermilk chicken thighs recipe from one I found on Picky Palate.
+The chicken turned out moist, tender, and flavorful, and we all loved the combination of spices with the buttermilk sauce.
+Topping the chicken with a lot of fresh cilantro made the flavors pop and we devoured every bite of this chicken.
+I paired this delicious chicken with Zucchini and Tomato Sauté with Cotija Cheese and Cilantro and Roasted Corn on the Cob.

 Baked Southwest Buttermilk Chicken Thighs